zubinchopra/portaldocs/portal-sdk/generated/portalfx-pde-keyvault.md

 	export interface KeyPickerConfig {
-	    vaultId: string; // the resource id of the vault to display keys from (Optional if the id of the vault was supplied in the KeyPickerInputsOutputs) showCreateNew?: boolean; // Whether the picker will give the option to create a new key.
+	    vaultId: string; // the resource id of the vault to display keys from (Optional if the id of the vault was supplied in the KeyPickerInputsOutputs) showCreateNew?: boolean; // Whether the picker will give the option to create a new key. requiredKeyOperations?: string[]; // Required key operations for selected keys.
+Supported key_ops are "sign", "verify", "wrapKey", "unwrapKey", "encrypt" & "decrypt".
+When a key doesn't have all required key_ops, it is readonly and cannot be selected.
 	}
 <a name="key-secret-pickers-constructor"></a>
 ### Constructor